A lean-to conservatory has a flat angled roof that slopes downward, allowing rain to run off the roof.

-A polycarbonate roof for your Lean-to conservatory might seem appealing, as it’s the least expensive option; but it is inefficient at soundproofing and insulating – so will cost you more money in the long-term.
+A polycarbonate roof for your lean-to conservatory might seem appealing as it has the lowest cost.
+However, it is inefficient at soundproofing and insulating – so will cost you more money in the long-term.

-You may also want to think about a tiled or solid roof.
+You may also want to think about a solid roof.
 They will retain heat more effectively and keep out unwanted noise.

 However, bear in mind that a solid roof will let in less light, so you may want to think about installing a velux-style or lantern window to overcome this problem.

 Alternatively, you could install your lean-to conservatory with a tiled roof.
 With a classic design and durable tiles, these roofs blend old and new for your home.

 You’ll be able to ventilate your home as well, as the tiles have small air pockets that allow excess heat to escape.
 However, in the cold, you’ll get just as much insulation.